-Pope Francis Shows Support for LGBTQ Community
+Pope Francis shows support for LGBTQ community

 “Though this is a very small action it impacts a large collection of the entire world population, so I think we are here to celebrate the small wins that we get especially in 2020,” says Pierce.

-The diocese of Kansas City- Saint Joseph also said “Since the comments were in the context of a documentary and not in the form of expressing an official teaching of the catholic church, we will await an official response and clarification from the Vatican before offering further comment from the diocese.”
+The diocese of Kansas City- Saint Joseph said, “Since the comments were in the context of a documentary and not in the form of expressing an official teaching of the Catholic Church, we will await an official response and clarification from the Vatican before offering further comment from the diocese.”

 (0) comments